 And if you don’t fancy the rooftop?
 There are several levels below it to keep you happy.
 The Queen’s colourfully illuminated interior includes a basement dancefloor (though things might look a little different for now), and an industrial ground floor bar with its own games room corner, where you’ll find table football, vintage pinball, table tennis, and a couple of 1960s games plucked from Brighton Pier.

 So whatever you end up playing, you’re winning.

-NOTE: The Queen of Hoxton is open Wednesday-Saturday, with the rooftop open Thursday-Sunday.
+NOTE: The Queen of Hoxton is open Wednesday-Saturday, with the rooftop open daily.
 You can find out more, and make a booking, at their website right HERE.

 The Queen of Hoxton | 1-5 Curtain Road, EC2A 3JX